 In my Guggenheim fellowship year (2008-9) I took a break from my habitual study of ancient philosophy in order to begin writing a book of contemporary philosophy entitled The Messages We Send: Social Signals and Storytelling.
 The project stems from a long-standing interest of mine in a kind of social message-sending that falls short of full-blown communication.
 A connected project has appeared as an article, "The Meaninglessness of Gardens," in the Journal of Aesthetics and Art Criticism.
-The book is now complete and will appear in 2017, to be published by Oxford University Press.
-At the same time, I have continued to pursue research into ancient philosophy (esp.
+The book is now complete and has been released by Oxford University Press in the U.K., with release in the U.S. scheduled for late November 2017.
+Alongside this project, I have continued to pursue research into ancient philosophy (esp.
 Plato) and ancient aesthetics.
 A recent paper, "Plato the Writer," attempts to sum up the approach to reading Plato that I have developed over the years.

 Listening to the Cicadas: A Study of Plato's Phaedrus.
 Cambridge Classical Studies.
 Cambridge: Cambridge University Press.
 1987.

 City and Soul in Plato's Republic.
 Lecturae Platonis.
 Sankt Augustin: Academia Verlag.
 2003.
 123 pp. (Hardback.)
 Chicago: University of Chicago Press.
 2005.
 (Paperback.)

 The Cambridge Companion to Plato’s Republic.
 Cambridge: Cambridge University Press.
 2007.
 (Editor and contributor.)